 It’s in every parent’s DNA to push to exhaustion during the first months and years of their child’s life.
 They do it to understand that that little person will eventually become less dependent.
 Parents’ lives change when they can start sleeping longer hours when they no longer need to take their child to the bathroom or dress them or bathe them.
 With a severely autistic child, however, that day may never arrive.
 It can feel like raising a perpetual toddler.

 Pushing on like this year after year is not how parents are programmed.
 As a result, it can be challenging for these couples to find time for each other.
 And, sometimes, the marriage cracks.

-As a fiction writer, I felt I could lend my voice to parents of neurodiverse kids, parents who are likely feeling overwhelmed and isolated by this relentless pressure.
+As a fiction writer, I felt I could lend my voice to neurodiverse kids, parents who are likely feeling overwhelmed and isolated by this relentless pressure.
 We go through so much that neurotypical parents never see.
 It can feel like such a lonely journey.
 I wanted to bring to light the challenges we face from the inside.